wandb/codesearchnet/README.md

   Our model ingests a parallel corpus of (`comments`, `code`) and learns to retrieve a code snippet given a natural language query.
 Specifically, `comments` are top-level function and method comments (e.g. docstrings in Python), and `code` is an entire function or method.
 Throughout this repo, we refer to the terms docstring and query interchangeably.

   The query has a single encoder, whereas each programming language has its own encoder.
 Our initial release has three languages: Python, Java, and C#.
-The available encoders are Neural-Bag-Of-Words, RNN, 1D-CNN, Self-Attention (BERT), and 1D-CNN+Self-Attention Hybrid.
+The available encoders are Neural-Bag-Of-Words, RNN, 1D-CNN, Self-Attention (BERT), and a 1D-CNN+Self-Attention Hybrid.

   The diagram below illustrates the general architecture of our model: